sy77777en/label_pizza/instructions.md

                     1.0,
                     1.0
                 ],
-                "default_option": "3 or more" # update the default option
+                "default_option": "3 or more" # update the default option for single questions }
-            }
         ]
     }